coolOrangeLabs/powerflc-samples/Sample.TransferFileBOMs/README.md

 # File centric Items and BOM Workflow

 ## Description
-The file centric Items and BOM workflow transfers Vault file metadata, file BOM blobs as well as file and drawing attachments to Fusion Lifecycle.
+The file centric Items and BOM workflow transfers Vault file metadata, file BOM blobs as well as file and drawing attachments to Fusion 360 Manage.
 The workflow is seamlessly integrated into Vault workflows, triggered by a Vault file state transition and executed on the Autodesk Vault Job Processor.

 The entire workflow is based on PowerShell scripts and can be customized if needed.